-In general, most of the drugs should be relatively lipophilic as to enable faster transport of active molecules through the biological membranes.
+In general, most of the drugs should be relatively lipophilic to enable faster transport of active molecules through the biological membranes.
 The need to improve the lipophilicity of the drug is for compounds containing polar or ionizable groups.
 This is achieved by the preparation of ester prodrugs.
 An example of such prodrug is Ketorolac which is a non-steroidal anti-inflammatory drug with analgesic activity.
 Another example is Famciclovir (prodrug of Penciclovir):

 Some diseases require a drug to be released from the target tissue or organ systems.
-This is needed as to reduce the risk of unwanted exposure of the non-target tissues from some undesirable effects of the drugs.
+This is needed to reduce the risk of unwanted exposure of the non-target tissues from some undesirable effects of the drugs.

 Prodrugs enable a more targeted mechanism for drug actions reducing toxicity risks.
-The use of chemotherapeutic drugs involves very high toxic effects to normal and cancer cells.
+The use of chemotherapeutic drugs involves very high toxic effects on normal and cancer cells.
 Because of this, there is a great need for prodrugs here so as to prevent the release of the active drug before reaching the target site.
 An example of an anticancer prodrug is Capecitabine, which is a triple prodrug of 5-fluorouracil.
 With the employment of triple prodrug, the release of the drug is delayed, improving the targetability of the drug.

 Some other types of prodrugs that can improve targetability are enzyme-activated prodrugs; targeting-ligand conjugated prodrug, enzyme-cleavable prodrug, membrane transporter-associated prodrug, and polymeric prodrug.

 For tumor-ligand conjugated prodrug, a tumor-specific monoclonal antibody is attached to the oncostatin drugs.
-When the antibody is delivered to the site of cancer, a receptor-mediated pinocytosis occurs releasing the active compound.
+When the antibody is delivered to the site of cancer, receptor-mediated pinocytosis occurs releasing the active compound.

-Prolong Duration of Action
+Prolonged Duration of Action

 Incorporation of prodrugs also finds importance in prolonging the duration of drug action.
 This is because most drugs only have very short half-lives that are why frequent dosing is required.
 What is not good with conventional drug formulation is that it involves the sudden peaking of the drug concentration in the body, which may not be good for most patients.